metno/mmd/xsd/README.md

 ### MMD

-The current folder containts the default MMD schema and its strict profile (MMD strict) as well as xml schema.
+The current folder contains the default MMD schema and its strict profile (MMD strict) as well as xml schema.

 ### DIF